amfairley/toytribe/README.md

 *An online community for rating, reviewing, and recommending children's toys.
 Insightful feedback from parents and guardians*

 This full stack review website for children's toys was born from my wife and I's experience with finding the right toys for our child when he was young, resulting in toys that were rarely touched, and not enough of the toys that were stimulating and engaging.
 Every child is different and we attempt to overcome the difficulty of recommending toys by providing recommendations based on what your child already enjoys.
 The target audience are parents, carers, primary school teachers, and others with first-hand experience of how children have responded to their toys.
+The website was created using custom code written in HTML, CSS, Python, and JavaScript.
+It was completed in the Flask microframework linking HTML and Python with the Jinja templating language.
+It is hosted on Heroku with a connected PostgreSQL relational database.

 ![A mock-up image of the website](/documentation/screenshots/site_mockup.png)

 [Click here to access the site](https://toytribe-78734704f44d.herokuapp.com/)

-For information on the development and deployment of this website, see DEV.md <br>
+See [README.md](/README.md) for information on project goals, user stories, security, future developments, technologies used, user feedback, credits, and acknowledgements.<br>
-See [DESIGN.md](/DESIGN.md) for information on the five planes of UX design, site map, database scheme, and features. <br>
+See [DESIGN.md](/DESIGN.md) for information on the five planes of UX design, site map, database schema, and features. <br>
-For information on the integrated security built into the app, see SECURITY.md <br>
-See [TESTING.md](/TESTING.md) for information on the testing of the site <br>
+See [TESTING.md](/TESTING.md) for information on the manual and automated testing of the site, bugs encountered, and website analytics. <br>
-For information on the testing procedure, see TESTING.md
+See [DEV.md](/DEV.md) for an overview of the continuous integration and deployment process, how I set up my development environment, and deployment steps.

 ---